Employers often look for the best possible solution to train their employees. They want an optimum package, with a great format and effective style.

 While the benefits of digital training might make it seem like the perfect solution, it might not be right for your particular organization.

 Some companies go digital purely to follow current fads.
 They think their resources need to be digital to match the millennial mindset and future learners.
-Patti Shank, Ph.D., learning designer and founder at consulting firm Learning Peaks, disproves the idea that organizations need to modernize purely because generational learning has changed.
+But organizations may not need to modernize purely because generational learning has changed.

-Investing in video training tools and interactive models might work because it gives employees flexibility and a more interactive environment, but shouldn’t be your go-to just because it’s digital and new.
+Investing in video training tools and interactive models works because it gives employees flexibility and a more interactive environment, but shouldn’t be your go-to just because it’s shiny and new.

 Furthermore, barriers to online learning stem far beyond age, generation, or computer literacy.